 Chateau Latour Martillac History, Overview

 Chateau Latour Martillac is one of the most recognizable chateaux in Pessac Leognan.
 This is because of the famous tower that rests in the front of the chateau.
 In fact, the tower is where the property found the first part of its name.
 While the property was first developed in the 12th century, the tower is the only section from the original, small, fortified castle.

 Edouard Kressmann, who owned LaTour Martillac in the late 1800s was a well-known Bordeaux wine merchant.
 Kressmann got his start as a Bordeaux negociant in 1871 when he founded Edouard Kressmann & Co.
 In 1897, they produced their first negociant wine, Kressman dry Monopole, which is still sold today.

 He worked extensively in the vineyards.
 In fact, the oldest part of the vineyard, this was grafted in 1884, still includes several of the original white grape varieties planted by Kressmann.

-In 1929, the eldest son of Edouard Kressman, Alfred Kressman, bought the Bordeaux wine estate LaTour Martillac.
+In 1929, the eldest son of Edouard Kressman, Alfred Kressman, bought the estate of LaTour Martillac.
 The current label design was created by Alfred’s son, Jean Kressman which first appeared on a bottle of 1929 LaTour Martillac bottle served in 1936 for His Royal Majesty George VI’s coronation.

 The modern era here begins in the early 1940s.
 At that point in time, the vineyards were increased in size.
 Much of the new land was devoted to red wine grapes.
 This is important, because prior to these new parcels, close to 75% of the estate was devoted solely to the production of white wine.
 This changed after World War 2.

 In 1955 Jean Kressman became the owner of LaTour Martillac.
 He managed it for his father starting in 1940.
 Today, two of Jean Kressman’s sons, Tristan Kressman and Loic Kressman, manage the Bordeaux property.